Stimulated Neutrino Transformation with Sinusoidal Density Profiles: Applications

 At the expected stimulated transition locations, we indeed see strong transitions at f,g between matter eigenstates 1 and 2, and a somewhat smaller transition in the same channel at m.
 In the 2,3 channel we see a strong transition at k and smaller transitions at h and l.
 We see also a few additional features at the parametric resonance locations caused by simultaneous occurrence of stimulated transitions between multiple pairs of states.
-For example, around points f,g and around m both $1/\delta \breve{k}_{12} \approx \lambdabar_{\star}$ {\it and} $3/\delta \breve{k}_{23} \approx \lambdabar_{\star}$.
-This dual satisfaction of the parametric resonance conditions implies $4/\delta \breve{k}_{13} \approx \lambdabar_{\star}$ which means we can have stimulated transitions between all three states simultaneously.
+For example, around points f,g and around m both $1/\delta \breve{k}_{12} \approx \lambdabar$ {\it and} $3/\delta \breve{k}_{23} \approx \lambdabar$.
+This dual satisfaction of the parametric resonance conditions implies $4/\delta \breve{k}_{13} \approx \lambdabar$ which means we can have stimulated transitions between all three states simultaneously.
+Our more complete study of stimulated neutrino transitions due to multiple sinusoids and multiple neutrino flavors is in preparation.